Website Manager

 MEDICAL RELEASE FORMS

 Team managers should carry a completed Medical Release form and LCPS Student Athlete Concussion Guidelines form with them at all DLL events for each player on their team.
-Blank versions of these forms are available by clicking on the above links, and should be collected from all players at the team’s first practice.
+Completed forms should be uploaded to the Medical Release and Concussion Guidelines Submission form and collected from all players at the team’s first practice.

 Catchers Interference Explained